top of page

 The Story of an Immigrant Family

 People have asked me about the name of my restaurant, Lin and Daughters.
 The name is inspired by my dad, a retired chef, and my two amazing girls.
 I dedicated it to my dad because he’s dedicated to us his entire life.
-I’ll share his story and our special relationship in the next few posts
+I’ll share his story and our special relationship here.

 The first real memory I have of my father was from when I was 9 years old.
 He wanted to make a better life for his wife, daughters, and son, and so left our home in rural China when I was only 5 years old.
 I was too young to even remember him leaving.